learn-co-curriculum/rules-for-derivatives-lab/README.md

 #### Graphing the derivative across a range of values

 We can also write a function that given a list of terms can plot the derivative across multiple values.
 After all, the derivative is just a function.
 For example, when $f(x) = 3x^2 - 11$, the derivative is $f'(x) = 6x$.
-And we know that we can plot multiterm functions with our `function_values_trace`.
+And we know that we can plot multi-term functions with our `function_values_trace`.

 ```python